-• \$407 million for the Juvenile Justice Program: Increasing investments in this program will prevent youth violence, reduce delinquency, help justice-involved youth reenter society, and strengthen our communities.
+• Juvenile Justice Program: Increasing investments in this program will prevent youth violence, reduce delinquency, help justice-involved youth reenter society, and strengthen our communities.

-Our recommended report language and investment levels for the select programs for Fiscal Year 2025 will dramatically help reconnect the 4.7 million opportunity youth in the United States to high-quality education and training opportunities, bolstering local economies, and strengthening our nation's workforce.
+Including our recommended report language and robustly investing in these select programs in a final Fiscal Year 2026 appropriations bill will help reconnect the 4.3 million opportunity youth in the United States to high-quality education and training opportunities, bolstering local economies, and strengthening our nation's workforce.